mskcc/cwl-commandlinetools/docs/vardict/vardict_1.8.3.md

 # Vardict v1.8.3 - Single sample mode
-To run VarDistJava in single sample mode vardict_workflow_single_sample.cwl should be run. vardict_workflow_single_sample.cwl will run 3 workflows to implement the example command in the original documentations as explained here https://github.com/AstraZeneca-NGS/VarDictJava#single-sample-mode
+To run VarDistJava in single sample mode vardict_workflow_single_sample.cwl should be run. vardict_workflow_single_sample.cwl will run 3 workflows to implement the example command in the original documentations as explained here: https://github.com/AstraZeneca-NGS/VarDictJava#single-sample-mode